Do expats from Illinois still owe Illinois state taxes?

 • Form IL-1040: This is the primary form for filing your Illinois individual income tax return.
 If you are a full-year resident, you will report all income, regardless of where it is earned.

 • Schedule NR: This form is for nonresidents and part-year residents.
-It helps calculate the tax owed based on income earned while in Illinois and income from Illinois sources.
+It helps calculate the tax owed based on income earned while in Illinois and income from Illinois sources, while excluding income earned while in other states or overseas.

 Deadlines

 • Standard Deadline: April 15.
-The deadline for filing Illinois state taxes aligns with the federal tax deadline.
-This is the due date for both filing your return and paying any taxes owed.
+The deadline for filing Illinois state taxes is the same as the federal tax deadline.
+This is the due date for both filing your return and, importantly, for paying any taxes owed.

 • Automatic Extension for Expats: June 15.
 If you are living outside the U.S. on April 15, you may receive an automatic two-month extension to file your return and pay any amount due without requesting an extension, extending the deadline to June 15.
 However, interest on any unpaid taxes will accrue from the original April 15 deadline.